Andre601/AdvancedServerList/README.md

 - [Velocity][bstats-velocity]

 ## Screenshots
-Here are screenshots showing the plugin in action.
-Do you have your own screenshots that you would like to share?
-Let me know and I may add them here with proper credit.

-![basic_example]

-![full_example]

-![favicons_example]
+Please see the [Gallery Tab][gallery] for some previews.
+If you have any own screenshots, feel free to share them with me.
+I may add them to the Gallery if they are good.

 <!-- Links -->
 [profiles]: https://github.com/Andre601/AdvancedServerList/wiki/Profiles